Ctn3m0/Gama-project/README.md

 Status 30/01/2024: Final version - 1 | waiting for approvement

 Status 31/01/2024: Start to do the report, it's too lateeeee

+Status 01/02/2024: Continuing with the report, trying to do the extention 4 and modifying the model to suit with real scenario - but thing is not going as expected and I don't think I will have enought time to do that